Jewel Carmen

 Raised in Portland, Oregon, Carmen began acting in Hollywood at age 15, eventually performing with Keystone Studios.
 She first garnered public attention for her involvement in a statutory rape case against a 35-year-old automobile dealer in Los Angeles, but the charges against him were ultimately dropped after she could not prove her age.

-Carmen resumed her career, appearing in several films throughout the 1910s, including a small role in D. W. Griffith's Intolerance (1916), followed by leads in American Aristocracy (1916) opposite Douglas Fairbanks, and in Frank Lloyd's A Tale of Two Cities (1917).
+Carmen resumed her career, appearing in several films throughout the 1910s, including a small role in D.W.
+Griffith's Intolerance (1916), followed by leads in American Aristocracy (1916) with Douglas Fairbanks and in Frank Lloyd's A Tale of Two Cities (1917).
 She also starred as Cosette in Lloyd's adaptation of Les Misérables (also 1917).
 In 1918, she married film director Roland West.
 Carmen made her final film appearance in West's horror film The Bat (1926).

-In December 1935, Carmen drew significant media coverage over the death of actress Thelma Todd, who died of carbon monoxide poisoning in the garage of Carmen and West's Pacific Palisades home.
+In December 1935, Carmen drew significant media coverage over the death of actress Thelma Todd, who died of carbon monoxide poisoning in the garage of Carmen and West's home in Pacific Palisades.
 Carmen became embroiled in the investigation after she claimed to have seen Todd on Hollywood Boulevard hours after the time police determined Todd had died.
 A grand jury ultimately ruled Todd's death accidental.
-The consensus was that she had inadvertently caused her own death by running her car inside the garage to warm herself after West locked her out of the home.
+The consensus was that she inadvertently caused her own death by running her car inside the garage to warm herself after West locked her out of the home.
 Todd and West had been engaged in a romantic affair at the time.
 Following Todd's death, Carmen and West divorced.
-She lived the remainder of her life outside the public eye, then died in an El Cajon nursing home in 1984 at age 86.
+She lived the remainder of her life outside the public eye, then died in a nursing home in El Cajon, California in 1984 at age 86.

 Life and career

 1897–1912: Early life

 Carmen was born Florence Lavina Quick on July 13, 1897 in Portland, Oregon, to Amos William and Minerva Quick.
-Her father was a native of Kentucky, while her mother was born in Arkansas.
+Her father was a native of Kentucky, and her mother was born in Arkansas.
 Amos worked as a farmer and carpenter to support the family.
 She had two older sisters, Alice and Edna; one older brother, Fred; one younger sister, Alberta; and a younger brother, Henry.
 She also had two other sisters, Louella and Florence, both of whom died during her childhood.

-Quick spent her early years near Tillamook living on a farm before the family returned to Portland in 1900, where she attended Mount Tabor School and St. Mary's Academy.
+Quick spent her early years near Tillamook, Oregon living on a farm before the family returned to Portland in 1900, where she attended Mount Tabor School and St. Mary's Academy.
 In 1911, Amos left his wife and children to seek work in Los Angeles.